rmrresearch/GhostFragment/docs/source/background/established_methods/mta.rst

 crystal with the HF/STO-3G and HF/6-31G(d,p) levels of theory.
 Comparisons between the supersystem density matrices were made at the HF/STO-3G level of theory.

+:cite:t:`Gadre2006a` provided additional details about the :ref:`CG-MTA 06`
+fragmentation procedure and provided some additional studies of organic molecules using HF and B3LYP with the 6-31G(d) and 6-31G(d, p) basis sets.
+Absolute energies, gradients, optimized geometries, and mean electorstatic potential surfaces were compared to the supersystem results.

 :cite:t:`Rahalkar2008` extended CG-MTA to computations of the Hessian matrix with small-basis HF, B3LYP, and MP2 levels of theory.
 Errors in computed